sonic-net/SONiC/doc/kubernetes/Kuberenetes-support.md

    It initiates a connection to master, if the following are true.

    * not already connected or forced
-   * server is configured
+   * server IP is configured
-   * server is enabled
+   * server is not disabled

    #### reset:
    `config kube resert`

    It resets connection to master.

+### show kubernetes

+#### server
+   `show kubernetes server`
+   Lists all the configured entries for the server.

+#### nodes
+   `show kubernetes nodes`
+   Lists all nodes in the current cluster.
+This command would work, only when kubernets master is reachable.

+#### pods
+   `show kubernetes pods`
+   Lists all nodes in the current cluster.
+This command would work, only when kubernets master is reachable.

+#### status
+   `show kubernetes status`
+   It describes the kubernetes status of the node.